julioparago/cv/README.md

-# This is my first portfolio website, here i gathered the knowledge i had of html and css.
+# This is my first portfolio website, here i gathered the knowledge i had of html.